null

 Astro Bot

-One of PlayStation’s newest stars, Astro Bot seems poised to explode later this year with the frankly awesome-looking Astro Bot for PlayStation 5.
-This little fella got his start on the current gen platform as part of Astro’s Playroom, a pack-in game that worked as an extremely charming tech demo for the then-new PS5.
+One of PlayStation’s newest stars, And now, Astro Bot exploded in popularity earlier this year with the frankly awesome Astro Bot for PlayStation 5.
+However, this little fella actually got his start on the PlayStation 4 in Astro Bot: Rescue Mission, followed by the pack-in game Astro’s Playroom, which worked as an extremely charming tech demo for the then-new PS5.
 Astro Himself is also pretty freaking adorable.

 Health rating: Great